Mrs. Brown's Boys: Production

 In early 2009, O'Carroll was approached by BBC Scotland producer Stephen McCrum to create a television series based on the stage show.
 O'Carroll recruited an expanded cast mainly from family members and wrote a pilot, but production was held back a year due to the Jonathan Ross/Russell Brand incident.
 The unbroadcast pilot was created in November 2009, and within three weeks of the pilot being submitted to the BBC, they commissioned a full series.
 Subsequently, RTÉ came on board to help produce the series in partnership with the BBC.
 The first series aired on RTÉ One from 1 January to 5 February 2011.
 In the United Kingdom, the BBC transmitted the first episode on 21 February 2011.

 Following the success of the first series, RTÉ and the BBC commissioned a second, which began with a Christmas special broadcast on 25 December 2011 on RTÉ One, and the next day on BBC One.
 The latter was the most watched television programme in Ireland over the Christmas season.
 The second series began on New Year's Eve 2011 in Ireland, and two days later in the United Kingdom.

 The BBC commissioned a third series in November 2011 a few weeks before the second series was broadcast.
 O'Carroll described the commission as "An extraordinary gift and we genuinely don't take it lightly.
 We're overwhelmed with the support of the audience and hopefully when they see what we've done with the second series they'll see that maybe the BBC is not totally mad."
-Whilst Cheryl Taylor, Controller, Comedy Commissioning for the BBC has also commented on the commission of a third series, "The new Mrs Brown's episodes are rip-roaring fun and will delight her ever growing army of fans.
+Cheryl Taylor, the controller of comedy commissioning for the BBC also commented on the commission of a third series, "The new Mrs Brown's episodes are rip-roaring fun and will delight her ever growing army of fans.
 I am pleased as punch that we are commissioning series three – go Agnes!"
 Following two Christmas specials, the third series began on 29 December 2012 on RTÉ One and on 1 January 2013 on BBC One.